Farah Pahlavi: Education and engagement

-The young Farah Diba began her education at Tehran's Italian School, then moved to the French Jeanne d’Arc School until the age of sixteen and later to the Lycée Razi.
+The young Farah Diba began her education at Tehran's Italian School, then moved to the French Jeanne d’Arc School for girls until the age of 16, and later to the Lycée Razi.
 She was an athlete in her youth, becoming captain of her school's basketball team.
 Upon finishing her studies at the Lycée Razi, she pursued an interest in architecture at the École Spéciale d'Architecture in Paris, where she was a student of Albert Besson.

 Many Iranian students who were studying abroad at this time were dependent on State sponsorship.
 Therefore, when the Shah, as head of state, made official visits to foreign countries, he frequently met with a selection of local Iranian students.
-It was during such a meeting, in 1959 at the Iranian Embassy in Paris, that Farah Diba was first presented to Mohammed Reza Pahlavi.
+It was during such a meeting, in 1959 at the Iranian Embassy in Paris, that Farah Diba was first presented to Mohammad Reza Pahlavi.

 After returning to Tehran in the summer of 1959, Mohammad Reza and Farah Diba began their courtship.
 The couple announced their engagement on 23 November 1959.